Wizards & Muggles: Part 2 A Wizarding “World”

 Where fashion did dictate the form, was among those upper-classes which jockeyed for position in the shadow of the Royal Courts.
 I suspect that few wizarding agents attempted to infiltrate the Royal Court.

 But, around 1840, mundane technology started heavily impacting the development of mundane fashion.
-Fabric became cheaper, the sewing machine was invented, and printed publications regarding fashion became far cheaper and more widely dispersed.
+Fabric became cheaper, the sewing machine was invented, and printed publications about fashion became far cheaper and more widely dispersed.
 Yee-hah!
 Mundane fashions, all the way down to the poverty line begin to change every six months or sooner.
 Leaving even semi-involved wizards behind in the dust.

 These had all evolved fairly smoothly from the styles which were worn at the opening of that century, and with which the wizarding world would have been quite familiar.
 Consequently, by the end of the 18th century, I suspect that any wizards and witches who had not adopted robes, or who still wore their robes over other serviceable clothing, would have been perceived by mundane eyes to be fitted out like rather eccentric country people, woefully out of fashion, but still dressed in a manner that was both somewhat recognizable and percieved as respectable.
 Some mundane trends may even have crept into wizarding usage over this century without anyone even being all that much aware of it.
 Particularly among any wizards who were living out among Muggles and concealing their magical natures.

 At this point in history, both mundanes and magicals were also still typically turned loose to create their own styles.
-Apart from a few tailors and dressmakers patronized by the Courts of Europe the fashion industry was still at a fairly rudimentary level, and, as such, the reign of “fashion” applied primarily to the hangers-on in attendance at the various Royal Courts, which had their own dress codes that had little to do with the dress of average people.
+Apart from a few tailors and dressmakers patronized by the Courts of Europe the fashion industry was still operating at a fairly rudimentary level, and, as such, the reign of “fashion” applied primarily to the hangers-on in attendance at the various Royal Courts, all of which had their own dress codes that had little to do with the dress of average people.
 Any Ministry agent or Trader who adopted what he thought to be a clever design noted in his ventures out among the Muggles might well have seen it copied inside the wizarding world.
 I suspect, however, that the 18th and 19th centuries saw mostly the wizarding adoption of the mundane world’s new machine-spun threads and machine-woven fabrics which were both plentiful and cheap rather than actual mundane dress styles, per se.

 The mid-19th century would have been where the styles really started diverging.
 The mundane fashion industry had finally gotten off the ground by the 1840s which is generally regarded as the dawn of the era of the great Couturiers, and mundane communications were now good enough to have most of the precursors to the international jet set all pretty much in step with one another.